kishakim/projects/Covid_Impact_on_US_Housing_Prices/README.md

 # Background

-Objective - Identify causal infererence of having signage on cigarette butt disposal in 4 major US cities **Objectives**
+**Objectives**
 Through our research, we wanted to answer the following questions:
 * Did the Covid-19 impact the housing price change in the past 2 years?